 In this E-DVA state, the DCbias is the signaling method to indicate the Network/E-DVA in/out-of-service state.
-The E-DVA MUST support provisioning of the On Hook state DCbias.
-The Operator is able to provision to enable planned, scheduled service times to not be signaled as an out-of-service state pending a maximum duration element.
+The E-DVA supports provisioning of the On Hook state Dcbias by following the requirements on loop-voltage management in [RST E-UE PROV].